FastRobotsCornell/FastRobots-2025/docs/labs/Lab3.md

 In this lab, we will setup a Time-of-Flight (ToF) sensor, which is based on the VL53L1X.
 Please skim the [manual](https://cdn.sparkfun.com/assets/e/1/8/4/e/VL53L1X_API.pdf), and check out the [datasheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf) before beginning this lab.
 Note the sensor I2C address.

-Eventually, we will use two ToF sensors.
+We will use two ToF sensors.
 The address of the sensor is hardwired on the board which means you cannot (as is) address the two sensors individually.
-You can change the address programmatically (while powered) or you can enable the two sensors separately through their shutdown pins.
+You can change the address programmatically (while powered) or you can continuously enable/disable the two sensors separately through their shutdown pins.
 Decide and argue for which approach you want to use (and how you will do this).
 Given their range and angular sensitivity, think about where you will place them on your robot to best detect obstacles in future labs.
 Discuss scenarios where your robot will miss obstacles.

-To help you get through the lab, consider using SerialPlot in the Arduino IDE to help visualize the data.
+As always, you can use SerialPlot in the Arduino IDE or an external serial plotter to help visualize the data.

 ***Think ahead!***